About default fields (host, source, sourcetype, and more)

-- your data is actually being forwarded from a different host (the forwarder will be the host unless you specify otherwise).
+- Your data is being forwarded from a different host.
+(The forwarder will be the host unless you specify otherwise.)

-- you are working with a centralized log server environment, which means that all of the data received from that server will have the same host even though it originated elsewhere.
+- You are working with a centralized log server environment, which means that all of the data received from that server will have the same host, even if it originated elsewhere.

 sourcetype assignment when:

-For detailed information about source types, see "Why source types matter".
+For detailed information about source types, see the chapter "Configure source types".

 About indexed field extraction